newage/zf2-extend/README.md

 Model - Implement all business logic.
 Work with mapper.

-Service - Can works with any models and form.
+Service - Create relations between any models and form.

 Controller - Call service and add data to view.